 Jet employees became part of TFG over a period of months as the different country operations joined the Group.
-We took care to make them feel welcome onboarding process was done digitally, with our field managers.
+We took care to make them feel welcome and introduce them to the culture, history and our customer approach.
+The onboarding process was done digitally, with our field managers.
 We ensured a directed to know where to access information, how to log calls, escalate issues and find help.
 We used the concept of super users from Jet and TFG to help us rest of the integration teams.
 With the success of the buddy system for othe change projects, we used a large number of TFG volunteers from various brands